sarkershantonu/Automation-Getting-Started/AllureTestNG/README.md

 Then from browser , if you goto http://localhost:9001 you can see the report.

 # Blog :
-Please visit detail Junit aluure blog for more explanation.
-All test examples are from the same project. http://shantonusarker.blogspot.com/2016/10/allure-maven-test-junit.html
+Please visit detail Junit allure blog for more explanation.
+All test examples are from the same project.
+This has only minimal changes that needed to run with testNG. http://shantonusarker.blogspot.com/2016/10/allure-maven-test-junit.html